sunsided/janusgraph-docker/README.md

 curl http://localhost:8182/?gremlin=g.V().has(%27code%27,%20%27JFK%27).valueMap()
 ```

-... or somewhat clearer as a JSON `POST`
+... which is a bit clearer when using a JSON `POST`:

 ```bash
 curl -X POST http://localhost:8182/ \